-The Shelly 1 is a wifi enabled smart relay that can control mains and low voltage items.
-It can be used to control lights, outlets, garage doors, gas fireplaces, and more.
+The Shelly 1 is a wifi-enabled smart relay that can control mains and low voltage items.
+It can be used to control garage doors, light switches, outlets, gas fireplaces, and more.
 It’s also small and inexpensive.
-I wrote a review of the Shelly 1 if you are interested in more details.
+I wrote about many of the potential uses for the Shelly in my review of the Shelly 1 if you are interested in more details.

 Installing the Shelly 1 Relay

 If you aren’t comfortable with these next steps, or something doesn’t seem right, call an electrician.
 No need to get hurt or cause a fire.
 That said most of these steps are pretty straight forward.

 First, turn off the breaker for the circuit where you will install the relay.
 Use a line tester to make sure the power is off.
 Unscrew the light switch from the wall, but leave the wires intact.